THE MURDER OF MEREDITH KERCHER

 But competence is glaringly absent from this simple case of a young woman killed by a burglar, the Italian court system prefers orgies to facts.
 And should we expect more from the same judicial system that claims that women cannot be raped if they are wearing tight jeans?
 From the system that imprisons scientists for not accurately predicting earthquakes?

-Given their past performance, should we expect the Italian Supreme Court to disallow a Public Minister’s sexual fantasy?
+Given their past performance, should we expect the Italian Supreme Court to disallow a Public Prosecutor’s sexual fantasy?

 Should we not tell the public the truth in order to appease the prosecution?
 Do the whims of dirty old men outweigh the public’s right to know how and why innocent people are being railroaded?
 Does a grieving family deserve to be lied to protect an appallingly perverse and false scenario of their loved one’s death?